odileandres/Adata_scientists_project2/index.md

 <br>
  <p align="justify">
- We want to find here the sentiment of the quote, or the feeling that it gives when it is read.
-Thus, we use a model trained to find 3 feelings : a negative, neutral and a positive one.
-Therefore, the four pie charts that we made are composed of three percentages each : negative, neutral and positive.
-The following pie graphics shows that throuout the years the context in which people are quoted in the media stays the same.
-Around 60 % of the quotes are cited in a positive context, 25% negative and 15% neutral.
-Further more, those pourcentages of sentimental contexts are globally the same for women and men.
+ We want to find here the sentiment with which a person is quoted, or the feeling that the author of the article gives when citing a person.
+Thus, we use <a href="https://github.com/cjhutto/vaderSentiment">VADER</a>, <i>a lexicon and rule-based sentiment analysis tool<\i> capable of classifying text in three sentiment categories: a negative, a neutral and a positive one.
+The following pie graphics show that throughout the years, the sentiment of the context in which people are quoted in the media stays the same.
+Around 60 % of the quotes are cited in a positive way, 25% in a negative way, and 15% in a neutral way.
+Furthermore, these percentages of sentimental contexts are globally the same for women and men.

+	Finally, we can conclude that it seems that women are not quoted more or less negatively or positively than men.
+Thus, it may not play an important role in women's representation  in the media
 </p>

  </body>